 • Click on the drop-down menu in the top right of the screen and choose Add News .

-Or you can do it via the News tab in the Admin Area.
+Or you can do it via the News tab in the Knowledgebase.

+- Click on the Knowledgebase menu

-- Click on the News menu - Click on Add New.
+- Choose the News tab

+- Click on Add New.

 Once you are on the news screen you must complete the following sections: